Join one of the fastest growing professions in the United States!

 The path to becoming a paralegal can look very different from one person to the next.
 But the BLS states that the most common educational path that leads to work as a paralegal is an associate’s degree.

 Being a paralegal truly is a prestigious and significant profession.
 Simply put, paralegals help people.
 They help their employers be more efficient in their jobs, they can increase a firm’s revenue and productivity, and they also help the clients.

-Some paralegals work for corporations, government agencies, and nonprofits.
-A paralegal working in these entities offer limited services (as defined by law) under the responsibility of a chosen attorney.
-Many paralegals, however, work in law offices under a lawyer’s direct supervision.
+Some paralegals work for many different corporations in many different fields.
+A paralegal working in some spaces offer limited services under the responsibility of a licensed attorney.

 Students can transition to UC Online’s Bachelor of Science in Law & Paralegal Studies after they complete this program.

 Programs can be completed full-time or part-time.
 Many programs are set up to be part-time, with most containing fewer than 10 credit hours in any given semester.
 We know you have a lot going on, so want to make sure that school can fit into your schedule.
 Note: There are some exceptions.